 Add To Favorites

-Read the traditional nursery rhyme "Sing a Song of Sixpence."
-What do you think the message is of this rhyme?
-Research the history of nursery rhymes, perhaps to celebrate Mother Goose Day on May 1.
+Read the traditional nursery rhyme "Sing a Song of Sixpence" to the class.
+Ask students what they think the message is of this rhyme?
+Have students to research the history of nursery rhymes, perhaps to celebrate Mother Goose Day on May 1.

-To begin your Blackbird Pie, use Crayola® Scissors to cut a large recycled paper grocery bag into 24 strips.
+Create a Blackbird Pie.
+Use Crayola® Scissors to cut a large recycled paper grocery bag into 24 strips.
 The strips should be about two fingers wide, and double the length of your hand.

 Use 12 strips each to weave two square mats which will become your pie crust.
 Glue the ends of the strips in place with a Crayola Glue Stick.